tapuia/rust-book-pt-br/src/ch04-01-what-is-ownership.md

 2. We need a way of returning this memory to the operating system when we’re done with our `String`.

-1. A mempória deve ser solicitada ao sistema operacional em tempo de execução.
+1. A memória deve ser solicitada ao sistema operacional em tempo de execução.
 2. Precisamos de uma forma de retornar esta memória ao sistema operacional quando tivermos finalizado nossa `String`.